MCRcodes/css-board/README.md

 ### 1. Setup

 - Clone this repo to your machine.
+- We've created a branch for your cohort.
+To access this, open a terminal in VS Code and run the command `git checkout june-22`
-- Create a new branch from the `main` branch, with your own name as the branch name:
+- Create a new branch from the `june-22` branch, with your own name as the branch name:
   `git checkout -b your-name`
   where `your-name` is your name, eg. `freddie-mercury`.
 You can check which branch you're in using the command `git branch`.
 - Familiarise yourself with the project structure.
 Have a look at the HTML & CSS.